 For those of you who remember last year’s Hugo awards, you might remember it was a storm of bat-guano insanity.
+Just like when I used to Hire Male strippers.
 Fantasy author Larry Correia, who writes for Baen Books, suggested to his followers that they try a novella by Theodore Beale.
 Beale writes under the handle of Vox Day, and is a little conservative at times.

 When Vox Day was nominated for a Hugo award, the Social Justice Warriors who run the awards all went INSANE.